SaundersLab/marple-pst/README.md

 ## Install

-Before installing, ensure the licences of miniconda and software dependencies in `env.yml` are compatible with your usage.
+Before installing, ensure the licences of mamba and software dependencies in `env.yml` are compatible with your usage.

 The installer:

-- Installs conda (miniconda)
+- Installs mamba
 - Installs dependencies from `eny.yml` into the environment `marple-pst`
 - Runs tests with `test/run_tests.sh`